 The Company has applied the transitional measures on technical provisions (TMTP) in the valuation of technical provisions.
-The PRA requires firms to carry out a TMTP recalculation at the end of every 24 months following the commencement of the transitional measure on 1 January 2016.
-The PRA has given HLAC permission to recalculate the TMTP as at 30 September 2019.
-As at 31 October 2019 the value of the TMTP was £83.4m.
+The PRA requires firms to carry out a TMTP recalculation at the end of every 24 months, or following a material change in risk profile subsequent to the commencement of the transitional measure on 1 January 2016.
+The PRA has given HLAC permission to recalculate the TMTP as at March 2020 following the new reinsurance contract.
+As at 30 September 2020 the value of the TMTP was £50.4m.